ku3-at/Escape-Haunted-Mansion/README.md

  1. Launching the Game

--Open the project in IntelliJ IDEA or Eclipse.
+--Open the project in IntelliJ IDEA or Eclipse.
--Ensure JavaFX libraries are added correctly to your module path.
+--Ensure JavaFX libraries are added correctly to your module path.
--Locate and run the Main class to launch the game.
+--Locate and run the Main class to launch the game.

  2. Logging In